miraisolutions/ShinyCICD/README.md

 ## Deployment

-The Shiny app with Old Faithful Geyser example is deployed on `shinyapps.io` on the Mirai Solutions account.
+The Shiny app with Old Faithful Geyser example is deployed to `shinyapps.io` on the Mirai Solutions account.

 [Deployed App with the renv project](https://miraisolutions.shinyapps.io/ShinyCICD-renv/)